This essay is the heart of my work. It describes the insight that instantly precipitated the solution described earlier in rapture.

 And this, amazingly, can be dealt with.
 Trying to manage the madman, to deny his presence, to deny the cage itself cannot work.
 But in acknowledging the perfection of the trap I am in, I am freed, in principle, from struggling against it.
 This means I no longer have a justification for trying to escape the trap, even if my machine—my habit body—will still try.
 The morality of trying is dissolved.
 Attention is somewhat freed to become fascinated by the trap itself.

 But I am still in a strange bind.
 I cannot beat the madman or escape.
 And I cannot completely stop myself from trying.
 In civilization, we are enjoined to resolve this bind by surrendering our helplessly relentless wills to the accomplished or embodied wills of others.
-This explains the worship, for example, of gods, gurus, states, ideas, institutions, and civilization itself.
+This explains the worship, for example, of gods, gurus, states, ideas, computers, institutions, and civilization itself.
 They are forces “greater than oneself” that can overcome ones will and either subdue the madman or offer protection from him… for a price.

 If I am to become free without resorting to these agents of civilization (enslavement) I must discover another actor.
 Something needs to happen.
 Something must be done.
 But being helpless myself, I cannot be the actor.
 At least, I cannot be the star.